lmps-0/FEM_Ansys_APDL/README.md

 There are different types of elements with 1,2 or 3 dimensions, and the user is usually free to choose them according to his or her needs.

-In initial simulations simulations, the element size should be larger to avoid unnecessary unnecessary expenditure of time and computational resources.
-However, the element of the element significantly affects the accuracy of the simulation results and consequently, more refined meshes lead to better results.
-To to speed up the solution, it is common to implement different mesh densities according to the local stress and displacement gradients.
-The influence of the element size can be identified with a mesh refinement study mesh, keeping the other parameters constant.
+In initial simulations, the element size should be larger to avoid unnecessary  expenditure of time and computational resources.
+However, the element size significantly affects the accuracy of the simulation results and consequently, more refined meshes lead to better results.
+To speed up the solution, it is common to implement different mesh densities according to the local stress and displacement gradients.
+The influence of the element size can be identified with a mesh refinement study, keeping the other parameters constant.

-Beyond the influence of the element size, a theoretical scan must first be performed against analytical and numerical results obtained by other researchers.
-In the literature are found cases of analysis of holes in plates under tension, where certain distances are suggested based on numerical results.

 *** The contents of this repository will be released in June 2021.